-The new Aerowatch Les Grandes Classiques Chronograph Pilote (Ref.
-A 61948 NO03) is due to be unveiled at the upcoming Baselworld 2013 show.
-It won’t impress any enthusiast with ingenuity of design or some revolutionary complication.
+The Aerowatch Les Grandes Classiques Chronograph Pilote (Ref.
+A 61948 NO03) was first unveiled at the Baselworld 2013 show.
+It won’t impress any enthusiast with the ingenuity of exterior design or some revolutionary complication.
 It’s not the point here.
-Even with its standard dial layout and the usual set of features, the timekeeper is a tasteful and elegant take on a concept of a “pilot’s watch” intended for men that were dreaming about becoming fighter jet pilots in their childhood only to find themselves having a good, but depressingly boring job in the downtown and spending their evenings playing Il-2 and War Thunder simulators in their man caves.
+Even with its standard dial layout and the usual set of features, it is a tasteful and elegant take on a concept of a “pilot’s watch” intended for men that were dreaming about becoming fighter jet pilots in their childhood only to find themselves having a good, but depressingly boring job in the downtown and spending their evenings playing Il-2 and War Thunder simulators in their man caves.

 Upon re-reading the lead part of the article, I find that it indeed sounds sort of depressing, but, hey, if you can afford a toy that costs more than an above-the-average laptop computer your life is actually not as miserable as you can imagine!

 Traditionally for the niche, the watch is presented in a slightly oversized, but still relatively compact 42 mm stainless steel body.
 The timekeeper’s body doesn’t take a lot of real estate on your wrist per se and its relatively short integrated lugs make it even more comfortable for persons with relatively narrow wrists.
-The only thing you may not like about the lugs is that leather straps seem to be fitted too tight between the horns and the sides of the body making them a bit too stiff, but that will probably go away as the watch gets broke-in.
+The only thing you may not like about the lugs is that leather straps is fitted too tight between the horns and the sides of the body making them a bit too stiff, but that will probably go away as the watch gets broke-in.

-Sandblasted and treated with black PVD coating, the body of the watch sports that ominous matt black finish that most of us tend to associate with fire arms and tactical gear.
+Sandblasted and treated with black PVD coating, the body of the Chronograph Pilote sports that ominous matt black finish that most of us tend to associate with fire arms and tactical gear.

 As I have already mentioned, the watch offers a rather standard dial layout.
-Since the watch is powered by an unmodified ETA Valjoux 7750 self-winding movement, its dial sports all the usual visual clues as its many siblings from other watchmakers.
+Since the watch is powered by an unmodified ETA Valjoux 7750 self-winding movement, its dial sports all the usual visual clues like its many siblings from other watchmakers.